 Our user has clearly stated his preference for performance over security.

 To accomplish this task, within the above parameters, start by clicking Start Simulation to enter the Windows simulator.
 We will here right-click the Start button and choose Disk Management to access the Disk Management Console.

 Here you will see the first two disks are a RAID 1 mirrored set, and the other drives are unallocated.
 Begin by right-clicking on Disk 1 and choosing Remove Mirror.
 Next, choose Disc 1 in the popup and click Remove Mirror.
 Confirm the action.
-In this case, the best speed and largest drive space is created using a RAID 0 striped volume across the available drives.
+In this case, the best speed and largest drive space are created using a RAID 0 striped volume across the available drives.
 Right-click Disk 1 and choose New Striped Volume.
 Click Next in the New Striped Wizard volume wizard.
 You’ll see the available disks and can add them to your Volume using the Add button.
 Click add for each available disk.
 When each free disk has been added, click Next.
 We accept the default settings for the remainder of the Wizard and click Finish when we’re through.
 Click Yes to confirm this action.
 You can see that the available disks have all been added as a striped volume.

 An important note is that just like at the actual examination, you must click Submit to save and record your response.
 It’s not enough to just click Next as you do for the other question types.
 Unless you click Submit before hitting Next, your work will not be graded and will be lost.
 Be very aware of this fact on your A+ exam and any CompTIA exam that includes PBQs.